✦ History & landscapes

 Understand before you stroll

-The National Museum of the Plains of Abraham traces the history of the site with immersive exhibitions.
+The National Museum of the Plains of Abraham traces the history of the site with immersive exhibits.
 A visit that gives meaning to the walk.

 The Odyssey guided tour

-The audiovisual tour Odyssey immerses visitors in the 1759 battle and the history of the Plains.
+The Odyssey audiovisual tour immerses visitors in the 1759 battle and the history of the Plains.
 A sound and light show in a circular theater, presented in French and English.
-Duration: approximately 30 minutes.
+Duration: about 30 minutes.

 The barista’s tip

-"After a stroll on the Plains, head down to Petit-Champlain via the Breakneck Stairs.
-Fifteen minutes of walking, and you're with us.
-A latte awaits you."
+“After a walk on the Plains, go down to Petit-Champlain via the Casse-Cou Staircase.
+Fifteen minutes on foot, and you’re at our place.
+A latte awaits you there.”

 Our selection for a perfect day

-Morning stroll on the Plains, then a stop at Carrera Café for a brunch that extends the pleasure.
-Here's what we recommend.
+Morning walk on the Plains, then a stop at Carrera Café for a brunch that extends the pleasure.
+Here’s what we recommend.

-Double-shot hot latte, Pit Stop charcuterie and cheese board, toasted Borderon bread.
+Double shot hot latte, Pit Stop board of charcuterie and cheeses, toasted Borderon bread.
 The reward after an hour on the Plains.
-A table on the terrace, local flavors, the rhythm of Petit-Champlain.
+A terrace table, local flavors, the tempo of Petit-Champlain.

 The return aperitif

-Homemade cocktail, seasonal board, pub ambiance in the golden hour light.
-After an evening on the Plains in summer, Carrera Café is the natural place to end the night gently.
+House cocktail, seasonal board, refreshment stand atmosphere in the light of the golden hour.
+After an evening on the Plains in summer, Carrera Café is the natural place to gently end the night.

 On the podium